 Kubba’t Mosul originated in Mosul, Iraq.
 It is a plate-sized, meat-filled disc.
-It is normally boiled, then cut into wedges to serve.
+They are usually bought frozen.
+Once ready to eat, they are boiled, then cut into wedges.
 Besides having the traditional ground lamb, onion, and spices inside, raisins and pine nuts are sometimes added.
 I have fond memories of my mom’s best friend, Lucy, bringing us her delicious kubba.
-Although my mom was known for her amazing cooking skills, she didn’t know how to make kubba Mosul.
+Although my mom was known for her amazing cooking skills, she didn’t know how to make kubba’t Mosul.
 I always looked forward to Lucy’s visits.
-Not just for the kubba, but to hear her and mom reminisce about the mischief they got in to as children in Iraq!
+Not just for the kubba, but to hear her and mom reminisce about the mischief they got in to as children in Iraq.

 And if that wasn’t enough variety for you, there is yet another kind called “Kubba Halab.”
 “Halab” is the Syrian name for “Allepo”, one of the governorates of Syria.
 This kubba is also football-shaped, but the shell is made with a mixture of rice and potatoes.
 This deep-fried kubba has a distinct yellow color, which is a result of the addition of turmeric.
 I love the crunchy shell, but because it’s deep-fried, I don’t make it too often.

 The name “Kubba hamouth” means “dumplings in a sour soup.”
 While this recipe uses rice flour, there is another nearly identical soup that Assyrians cook called “kubba’t pirda.”
 That basically means “kubba made with bulgur” (instead of rice flour).
 The rest of the ingredients are identical.

 Hopefully, you are now familiar with the various types of kubba prepared in the Middle East.
 Now, let’s get back to the one we’re making today, kubba hamouth.